-- has been taken out of school by their parents and the school has received written notification from the parent they are being educated outside the school system e.g. home education; - has ceased to attend school and no longer lives within reasonable distance of the school at which they are registered; - has been certified by the school medical officer as unlikely to be in a fit state of health to attend school before ceasing to be of compulsory school age, and neither he/she nor his/her parent has indicated the intention to continue to attend the school after ceasing to be of compulsory school age; - is in custody for a period of more than four months due to a final court order and the proprietor does not reasonably believe h/she will be returning to the school at the end of that period; - has been permanently excluded.
+- has been taken out of school by their parents and the school has received written notification from the parent they are being educated outside the school system e.g. home education; where this intention has been expressed, the school will endeavour to call a meeting between the parents and the LEA and any other external agencies involved, ideally before a final decision is made - has ceased to attend school and no longer lives within reasonable distance of the school at which they are registered; - has been certified by the school medical officer as unlikely to be in a fit state of health to attend school before ceasing to be of compulsory school age, and neither he/she nor his/her parent has indicated the intention to continue to attend the school after ceasing to be of compulsory school age; - is in custody for a period of more than four months due to a final court order and the proprietor does not reasonably believe h/she will be returning to the school at the end of that period; - · has been permanently excluded.